react-native-community/rn-diff-purge/README.md

 # RN diff PURGE

-This repository exposes an untouched React Native app generated with the CLI `react-native init RnDiffApp`.
+This repository exposes an untouched React Native app generated with the CLI `npx react-native init RnDiffApp`.
 Each new React Native release causes a new project to be created, removing the old one, and getting a diff between them.
 This way, the diff is always clean, always in sync with the changes of the init template.

 A dedicated branch per release makes changes very easy to watch.
 For example: